-2. Bind a set of messages to an vector variable.
+2. Bind a set of messages to a std::vector variable.
 This method should be used it the module can (and expects to) receive the same message multiple times (possibly because it wants to receive the same type of message for all detectors).
-An example to bind multiple messages containing an array of Object types in the constructor of a detector TestModule would be:
+An example to bind multiple messages containing an array of objects in the constructor of a unique-type TestModule would be: